Note: wherever we use the word “schools” we also mean non-profit childcare centres.

 We’re participating in the Nourish Your Roots (NYR) fundraiser.
 What’s next?

-Your campaign contact, in addition to the principal, should coordinate all aspects of the fundraiser, communicating with the principal as needed.
+Your campaign contact, someone other than the principal, should coordinate all aspects of the fundraiser, communicating with the principal as needed.
 For schools, information will come from the Regional Centre for Education contact person (regional contact).
 For childcares, information will be sent directly from the NYR Coordinator.
-This list should help make sure things run smoothly:

 NYR provides an opportunity for customers to donate boxes to the school to use at your discretion.
 Customers will contact you directly if they want to donate.
-Keep a record of any donated boxes to add to your orders.
+Keep a record of any donated boxes to add to your order numbers.

 Collect money and order envelopes and tally totals (use spreadsheet in electronic document package if you wish).

-On delivery day make sure two cheques are mailed: one to your farm partner and one to Nourish Nova Scotia as per instructions on the invoice.
+On delivery day make sure two cheques are mailed: one to your farm partner (which will include a delivery charge of $50 or $75 if applicable) and one to Nourish Nova Scotia as per instructions sent confirming your order.

 Look for opportunities to link NYR to the curriculum, develop food literacy skills and connect with farm partners.
 Check out some classroom resources here.